 Sunflower seed growing lesson

 In this lesson you will get to see what happens under the soil when a sunflower seed germinates.
-You’ll learn the parts of a sunflower plant and find extra resources for sunflower-themed learning, including free printables!
+You’ll learn the parts of a sunflower plant and find extra resources for sunflower-themed learning, including lots of great printables!

 You will need: